The 25-Step Program for Building a Business Development Infrastructure in Your Accounting Firm

 Softcover.
 158 pages.
 Printed in the USA.

-Business Development on a Budget – The Handbook & Audio Series
+Business Development on a Budget – The Full Workbook & Podcast Series